 Step 2.
 Retrieve the access keys from the main bay in the front of the machine.
-Use them to unlock the laser bay in the rear and take out the accessories pack.
-Check that you have received all of the following: a power cord, a ground wire, USB and Ethernet cables, a USB flash drive with engraving software included, a water pump and water piping, an exhaust pipe with a hose clamp, a set of hex wrenches, a tube of silicone sealant, an acrylic focusing tool, a key, and this manual.
+Use them to unlock the lower bay in the front and take out the accessories pack.
+Check that you have received all of the following: a power cord, a ground wire, USB and Ethernet cables, a USB flash drive with engraving software included, a water pump and water piping, an exhaust pipe with a hose clamp, a set of allen keys, a tube of silicone sealant, an acrylic focusing tool, an access key, and this manual.